abrennec/lecture_theo_bg_audio_graphics/readme.md

 ## Method of Instruction

-The course is designed as an online course that will use tools and technique from **flipped classroom** and **blended learning** approaches.
+The course will use tools and technique from **flipped classroom** and **blended learning** approaches.
 For example, there will be pre-recorded lectures such that students can work through the materials on their own and in their own pace online and offline.
 The weekly sessions will focus on live discussions, project work, and exercises.

 Make use of the **[Github team](https://github.com/orgs/ctechfilmuniversity/teams/ws2122_tbag)** when you are stuck and post your questions there.
 If you cannot find a solution, get in touch with your tutors.
-The **[Miro board](https://miro.com/app/dashboard/)** will be used for group work and discussions.
-Make sure that you register a personal account at Miro.

 ### Weekly Sessions